pitocoofc/Ndj-lib/README.md

+# News 28/02

+I started working on version 1.1.0 and I'm adapting the library for version 15 of discord.js.

+NOTICE: THIS PROJECT CURRENTLY USES THE GNU 2 LICENSE.
+(I see several AIs reporting that the project is still associated with the MIT license, and this could confuse developers or cause legal problems.)

 # News 27/02
 I'm trying to create an APK for ndj-lib and set up a server so you can host your bots for free.
 Don't get your hopes up lol